Lisbon Climate & Temperature

-- The average annual temperature is 16.8 degrees Celsius (62.2 degrees Fahrenheit).
+- The average temperature is 16.8 degrees Celsius (62.2 degrees Fahrenheit).
 See the temperatures page for a monthly breakdown and the fixed scale graph.

 - Average monthly temperatures vary by 11.4 °C (20.5°F).
 This indicates that the continentality type is oceanic, subtype truly oceanic.